 This course is designed to help students understand the need and assume personal responsibility for maintaining a healthy lifestyle.
-As Christians, we believe that God took on bodily human form (John 1:14; Philippians 2:5-11); one implication of the incarnation and the bodily resurrection of Jesus is that God is very invested in human matters and the physical world.
+As Christians, we believe that God took on bodily human form (John 1:14; Philippians 2:5-11); one implication of the incarnation and the bodily resurrection of Jesus is that God is very invested in human matters and in the physical world.
 This should impact how we care for ourselves, for those we serve, and for the world we live in.
-Students will explore the relationship between individual health and cultural, behavioral, environmental, and biological factors as well as develop a sustainable plan to improve personal health.
+Students will explore the relationship between individual health and cultural, behavioral, environmental, and biological factors as well as to develop a sustainable plan to improve personal health.
+They will also be exposed to a variety of topics such as growth mindset, tools for building resilience, grit, and adversity quotient.